harryhanYuhao/tex-helper/README.md

 # Tex-helper

 One is often required to perform many boilerplates tasks when writing latex, such as creating a long list of .gitignore, prepending a long preamble, deleteing all the auxillary files generated when compiling the latex, etc.
-This tool help you manage all of these.
+This tool helps you manage these.

 ## Usage